MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/b-identity-and-access-management.md

 - Use Azure AD RBAC to manage data plane access to resources where possible (such as Key Vault, storage accounts, and Azure SQL Database).

-- Use Azure AD PIM to establish zero standing access.
+- Use Azure AD Privileged Identity Management (PIM) to establish zero standing access.

 - Use "Azure AD only" groups for Azure control plane resources in PIM when creating entitlements.